With an hour’s drive ahead I pulled up Google on my iPhone – on the hunt for a scintillating audio to keep me company.

 I’d rather cling to even the most doubt-laden and insincere repetition of that but…than to let go of faith and trust.

-To hope-to-believe that my times are in God’s hands changes how I act, how I choose, how I behave, how I love, how I live.
+To hope-to-believe that my times are in the divine’s hands (and my ever-changing definition/experience of such) changes how I act, how I choose, how I behave, how I love, how I live.
 And that is enough.
 At least for today.

 The last verse of Psalm 31 says this: